🧬 The Longevity Playbook

 UV Protection🟣 BCumulative UV/blue light β†’ AMD + cataracts.
 Macular pigment is natural defense.UV-blocking sunglasses outdoors

-Mediterranean Diet🟣 BAssociated with decreased AMD progression (moderate evidence).
+Mediterranean Diet🟣 BAssociated with decreased AMD progression.
+2025 MA (Nutrients, doi 10.3390/nu17061037): higher adherence β†’ 34% lower AMD progression odds in case-control studies, 23% lower in cohort studies.
 Synergistic antioxidants + omega-3s.Leafy greens, fatty fish, olive oil, whole grains, nuts

 β›” What Hurts Eyesight